RezaNurRochmat13/Ijah-Inventory-System/README.md

    - Retrieve All Stok Barang
  - Report Value Barang
    - Retrieve All Value Barang
- - Generate Report to CSV Format
+ - Generate Report to CSV Format (For Generating CSV, sample availaible in Frontend)

 ## Built With
 List of all core technologies used to build this app/service along with their functions, versions (if any), and link to their online pages, grouped based on development stack: